mz256/ML_production/batch_inference_docker/README.md

-# Docker for ML deployment
+# Batch inference with Docker

 Playing around with Docker to package a simple predictive model for deployment.